andyvasy/relish-test/README.md

 ### /externalapi/ai/photo-pitch/{id}

-Generates a salling pitch using Photo, Album, and User data.
+Generates a selling pitch using Photo, Album, and User data.

-Returns a simple json containing a selling pitch:
+Returns a simple JSON response containing a selling pitch:

 ```json
 {